lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-LastWinMode title='All-1 Fragment Detailed Format for the Last Fragment, ACK-Always or ACK-on-Error'}

  In either ACK-Always or ACK-on-Error, in order to request a retransmission of the SCHC ACK for the All-1 window, the fragment sender uses the format shown in {{Fig-All1retries}}.
-The total size of the SCHC fragment header in not byte aligned.
+The total size of the SCHC Fragment header in not byte aligned.

 ~~~~